 - PROTECT: Protect your vegetables and soft fruit from a range of insect pests, birds, rabbits and the weather

-Wireworms are the larvae of the click beetle, which feeds on roots.
-Only three species are known to damage garden plants though.
+Wireworms are the larvae of the click beetle, which feed on roots.
+Only three species are known to damage garden plants, though.

 Affected potatoes can still be eaten, just cut off the affected parts.

-Wireworms occur most likely in areas which have turned from grass to vegetable bed.
-A small number of wireworms won’t impact your crops but there are some things you can do to minimise the risk:
+Wireworms occur most likely in areas which have been turned from grass to vegetable bed.
+A small number of wireworms won’t impact your crops, but there are some things you can do to minimise the risk:

 - If you spot any larvae, remove them from the soil and place them in an area where they can’t do any harm.